-Before starting, preheat the broiler to high.
+Before starting, preheat your broiler to high.
 Wash and dry all produce.
 Heat a medium pot over medium heat.
 When hot, add 1/2 tbsp oil (dbl for 4 ppl), then flour.
 Stir to combine.
-Whisk in broth concentrates, 1 1/2 tbsp Mexican Seasoning and 1 cup water (dbl both for 4 ppl) until smooth, 1 min.
-Bring to a boil.
-Once boiling, reduce heat to medium-low.
+Whisk in broth concentrate, 1 1/2 tbsp Mexican Seasoning and 1 cup water (dbl both for 4 ppl), until smooth, 1 min.
+Bring to a boil, then reduce heat to medium-low.
 Simmer, whisking often, until sauce thickens slightly, 4-6 min.
-Remove the pot from heat.
+Remove pot from heat.

-While enchilada sauce simmers, core, then cut pepper into 1/4-inch slices.
-Peel, then cut half the onion into 1/4-inch slices (whole onion for 4 ppl).
+Core, then cut pepper into 1/4-inch strips.
+Peel, then cut half the onion into 1/4 inch slices (use all for 4 ppl).
 Cut tomatoes into 1/4-inch pieces.
-Zest, then juice half the lime (whole lime for 4 ppl).
-Cut any remaining lime into wedges.
+Zest, then juice half the lime.
+Cut remaining lime into wedges.
 Roughly chop cilantro.
-Add tomatoes, lime zest, half the cilantro, 1/2 tbsp lime juice, 1/2 tsp sugar and 1/2 tbsp oil (dbl all for 4 ppl) to a medium bowl.
+Add tomatoes, half the cilantro, lime zest, 1/2 tbsp lime juice, 1/2 tsp sugar and 1/2 tbsp oil (dbl all for 4 ppl) to a medium bowl.
 Season with salt and pepper, then stir to combine.

-Drizzle remaining enchilada sauce over top of enchiladas, then sprinkle with cheese.
+Drizzle tops of enchiladas with remaining enchilada sauce and sprinkle cheese over top.
 Broil in the middle of the oven until cheese melts and edges of tortillas are slightly crispy, 3-4 min.
-(TIP: Keep an eye on enchiladas so they don't burn!)
+(TIP: Keep an eye on enchiladas so they do not burn!)

 Divide enchiladas between plates.
-Dollop salsa and sour cream over top.
-Sprinkle with remaining cilantro.
+Dollop with salsa and sour cream.
+Sprinkle remaining cilantro over top.
 Squeeze over a lime wedge, if desired.